top of page

 • The Manhattan location will open in 2029 (at least one of the four other city-owned groceries will be unveiled in 2027).

-• The 9,000-square-foot Manhattan store will be built from the ground up on an empty lot owned by the city.
+• The 9,000-square-foot Manhattan store will be built from the ground up on an empty lot.

 For daily updates, follow The Curious Uptowner on Facebook, Instagram and X